 - Vidahost – A very good hosting service I use for low-traffic websites and some clients (if they want cheap hosting).

 - StudioPress – I’ve used the Genesis Framework for many years and I’m still happy with it.
 Read a review here.
-At the moment, I’m using a self-modified version of the eleven40 Pro child theme.
+At the moment, I’m using a self-modified version of Sample theme.

 - AWeber – There are a lot of options for mailing list software/systems, but this one still works for me.